ducknext/downloadpodcast/README.md

 ```

-The script uses RSS feed link to find the most recent videos and download those which hasn't been downloaded already.
+The script uses RSS feed link to find the most recent videos for a channel.
+If there is a new channel added to the list then on the first run with this new channel the script will save all video IDs as already downloaded without downloading them.
+It goes with the assumption that you are up to date with the channel and want to download only new videos.
+On every next run it will download those videos which hasn't been downloaded already.